sudo-Mystic/redditBot/README.md

-# Adani-Bot
+# redditBot

-Adani-Bot is a Reddit bot that provides real-time market updates for Adani Group and Indian market indices.
+redditBot is a Reddit bot that provides real-time market updates for Adani Group and Indian market indices.

 ## Requirements